 Source: Apple Annual report

-The total amount of marketable securities (Short term and long term) that Apple holds is in excess of $184 billion dollars, whereas the Cash and Cash equivalents are at meagre $21 billion dollars.
+The total amount of these securities (Short term and long term) that Apple holds is in excess of $184 billion dollars, whereas the Cash and Cash equivalents are at meagre $21 billion dollars.
 Some of the important observation which one can derive by looking at above data are as follows -:

 - Apple holds far more amount of its wealth in marketable securities ($184 billion dollars) than it holds it in form of Cash ($21 billion dollars).
-The reason is obvious since cash does not give any return, it is better to hold funds in form of marketable securities which offer return with minimum risk.
+The reason is obvious since cash does not give any return, it is better to hold funds in form of such securities which offer return with minimum risk.

 - Amongst the different types of marketable security, Apple has invested more than half of its funds in corporate securities (104 + 11 = 125 billion dollar).
-Marketable securities vary greatly in their risk and return profile.
+Marketable securities on the balance sheet vary greatly in their risk and return profile.
 Certificate deposits, U.S Government securities and Commercial paper carry low risk with low return.
 On the other hand, mutual funds and corporate securities offer higher return with higher risk.
 The possible reason for Apple to hold more than half of its marketable security funds in Corporate deposits could be because of its higher risk appetite.

 Why invest in Marketable Securities?